 Tick Identification and Testing

-To combat the threat of tick-borne diseases to the residents of Monmouth County, the Tick-borne Diseases Program of the Monmouth County Mosquito Commission provides the service of Tick Identification and Testing as part of an on-going research program.
+To combat the threat of tick-borne diseases to the residents of Monmouth County, the Tick-borne Diseases Program of the Monmouth County Mosquito Control provides the service of Tick Identification and Testing as part of an on-going research program.
 The Tick Identification and Testing Service is meant to serve as an 'early warning' for people receiving a tick-bite.

 Individual citizens can submit ticks for identification to species, stage of development, and relative degree of engorgement.
 This information can be helpfull as outlined below: